sony/model_optimization/README.md

 ```
 For installing the nightly version or installing from source, refer to the [installation guide](https://github.com/sony/model_optimization/blob/main/INSTALLATION.md).

-**Important note**: In order to use MCT, you’ll need to provide a floating point .pt or .keras model as an input.
+**Important note**: In order to use MCT, you’ll need to provide a pre-trained floating point model (PyTorch/Keras) as an input.

 ### Tutorials and Examples